 The UA Scholars Program

-The UA Scholars Award is a program of the University of Alaska that awards a $12,000 scholarship to the top 10 percent of juniors from each qualified Alaska high school.
-The award may be used for attendance at any UA campus statewide.
+The UA Scholars Award is a program of the University of Alaska that awards $12,000 scholarships to the top 10 percent of juniors from each qualifying Alaska high school.
+The award may be used for attendance at any University of Alaska campus.
 Students are designated by their high school based on their standing at the end of their junior year.
-UA Scholar designees are submitted after June 30 each year.
-To qualify, students must be enrolled in CyberLynx full-time, have at least 15.5 credits, and have spent exactly three years in high school (first year as a junior).
+UA Scholar designees from CyberLynx are submitted after June 30 each year.
+To qualify, students must be enrolled in CyberLynx full-time, have earned at least 15.5 credits, and have spent exactly three years in high school.
 The student’s GPA is cumulative of all high school credits.

-The UA Scholars program requires students graduate from an Alaska high school.
+The UA Scholars Award requires that students graduate from an Alaska high school.
 UA Scholars receive $1,500 per semester for up to eight semesters.
 The award amount is fixed and is not dependent on other financial aid received.
 Once enrolled, UA Scholars must maintain full-time enrollment status and a 2.5 cumulative GPA to remain eligible for the award.
-For more information on the UA Scholars program, go to www.alaska.edu/scholars.
+For more information on the UA Scholars program, go to www.alaska.edu/scholars/.